madzera/happytree/README.md

-system, or if it needs to assemble a screen of visual components, through objects that are not inside each other, but objects that refer others through simple attributes, then this is the right opportunity to use Happy Tree, since objects will now be inside each other thus assembling a tree, as well as offering interfaces to handle them.
+system, or if it needs to assemble a screen of visual components, through objects that are not inside each other, but objects that refer others through simple attributes, then this is the right opportunity to use HappyTree, since objects will now be inside each other thus assembling a tree, as well as offering interfaces to handle them.